melwinVincent/ionic3-star-rating/README.md

-# Ionic3 Star Rating
+# Ionic Star Rating

-You can give your custom icons, custom color and also make it read only
+You can give your custom icons, custom color and also make it read only.
+Simple steps to integrate with your Ionic 2 or Ionic 3 projects.

+# How to use

-# Step-1
+## Step-1

 ### add the ionic3-star-rating component in your page (parent component) as follows